 Determining how much Bostitch oil a specific model of compressor pump requires can be quite hard if you do not have the actual manual at hand.

-You should reach out to Bostitch directly or search the internet for the specifications of your Bostitch compressor and its model to find the manual if you don’t have it.
+You should contact Bostitch directly or search the internet for the specifications of your Bostitch compressor and its model to find the manual if you don’t have it.

-I will now provide you with tips on how to check the Bostitch oil amount inside your Bostitch compressor before presenting you with a step by step guide on how you can change it.
+I will now provide you with tips on how to check the Bostitch oil level inside your Bostitch compressor before presenting you with a step-by-step guide on how to change it.

 Bostitch Oil Sight Glass